 What happened exactly on that day

-On this day, the 21st of June 1994, world No 1 Steffi Graf was defeated in the first round of Wimbledon for the first and only time in her career, by Lori McNeil (7-5 7-6).
+On this day, June 21, in 1994, world No 1 Steffi Graf was defeated in the first round of Wimbledon for the first and only time in her career — by Lori McNeil (7-5, 7-6).
 Graf became the first defending champion in the tournament’s history to lose in the first round.
-The German had previously claimed five titles at the All England Club, including the three last editions: she hadn’t lost a match there since the 1990 semi-final against Zina Garrison, and this loss ended a 21-match win streak.
+The German had previously claimed five titles at the All England Club, including the three last editions: she hadn’t lost a match there since the 1990 semi-final against Zina Garrison, and this loss ended a 21-match winning streak.
 The German had not been defeated in London before the semi-finals since 1985, and she hadn’t been eliminated from the first-round of a Grand Slam tournament since the 1984 US Open.

 Wimbledon is the oldest and the most prestigious tennis tournament in the world.
 Held by the All England Lawn Tennis and Cricket Club since 1877, it moved into its current location in 1922, the same year that the Centre Court was built.
 Considered by many as the most intimidating court in the world, with its famous Rudyard Kipling quote above the entrance (“If you can meet with triumph and disaster and treat those two impostors just the same”), the Centre Court had seen the best players of all time competing for the title.
 After the US Open switched to clay and then hard court in the 1970’s, and after the Australian Open switched to hard court in 1988, Wimbledon remained the only Grand Slam tournament to be played on grass, a surface that is usually more suitable for serve and volley players.
 Not only did Wimbledon keep its surface, but it also maintained old-fashioned traditions such as the all white dress code.